williamsdrake/williamsdrake.github.io/index.md

 %}

 {% capture text %}
 I am interested in merging immunology and microbiology to understand the processes that govern host-microbe interactions in health and disease at the oral barrier.
-To achieve this, I utilize mouse models that mimic disease in addition to clinical samples of severe disease.
+To achieve this, I utilize mouse models that mimic disease in addition to clinical samples of pristine health and severe disease.

 [Read more](research)
 {:.center}